Newham and Essex Beagles A.C.

 Newham and Essex Beagles Athletic Club is an athletics club in southeast England.

 The club competes in the British Athletics League and Southern League along with the National Junior League and Youth Development League for competitors under the ages of 20 and 17.

 History

-The club was formed in 1887 as the Beaumont Harriers but became the Essex Beagles in July 1891 and merged with Newham AC in 1985 when it moved from Barking to the Terence McMillan Stadium in the London Borough of Newham, East London.
+The club was formed in 1887 as the Beaumont Harriers but became the Essex Beagles in July 1891.

+In 1985, Essex Beagles merged with Newham Athletic Club, when it moved from Barking to the Terence McMillan Stadium (named after Terence Mcmillan the first charter mayor of Newham 1965–1966) in the London Borough of Newham, East London.
+The opening meeting of the synthetic track was on 26 July 1985.
+It was resurfaced with Polytan PUR in 1995.

 The Newham club was extremely close to the site of the 2012 Olympic Games and a number of athletes competed at the event.

 In April 2018 the club moved from the Terence McMillan Stadium to the London Marathon Community Track in Queen Elizabeth Olympic Park adjacent to the London Stadium.